transcom/mymove-docs/docs/backend/guides/feature-flags-in-the-app.md

+---
+sidebar_position: 6
+---

+# Feature flags in the app

 To add a new feature flag, see [[How to Set Up a Feature Flag]].

 Here are the feature flags being used in the app: